Photo by kindness of David M Gray, Flickr

 Fr.
 Paul

-Pope's Prayer Intention for May
+The Pope's October Prayer Intention

 (With thanks to St Beuno's Outreach)